-I am an Associate Professor in Environmental and Resource Economics at the University of British Columbia, studying the economics of urban transportation.
+I am an Professor in Environmental and Resource Economics at the University of British Columbia, studying the economics of urban transportation.
 Alongwith my co-authors I ask: at their modest values, do carbon taxes reduce gasoline consumption?
 Do they encourage people to buy fuel efficient vehicles?
 Do older consumers, especially women, perform better or worse while negotiating a price for a new car?
 What are the economics of car sharing—like Car2Go, and Evo?
 And what explains the autonomous emergence of electric rickshaws in India?

 Years ago, before I discovered the world of urban mobility, I also studied the impact of international trade on the environment, and the cost-effectiveness of programs designed to improve energy–efficiency (for example, rebates to energy efficient appliances and hybrid vehicles).